StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/ai-agents-hype-vs-reality-what-is-really-under-the-hood/index.md

 Instead of getting caught up in whether something qualifies as a "true agent," the focus should be on the engineering principles that make these systems effective:

-- Masterful Prompt Engineering: Designing clear, robust prompts that effectively guide the LLM.
+- Masterful Prompt Engineering:

+  Designing clear, robust prompts that effectively guide the LLM.

-- Thoughtful Tool Design: Creating reliable, specific, and well-documented tools/APIs for the LLM to use.
+- Thoughtful Tool Design:

+  Creating reliable, specific, and well-documented tools/APIs for the LLM to use.

-- Robust Orchestration: Building resilient execution loops with proper state management, error handling, and potentially fallback mechanisms.
+- Robust Orchestration:

+  Building resilient execution loops with proper state management, error handling, and potentially fallback mechanisms.

-- Strategic LLM Selection: Choosing the right model for the specific task's complexity, reasoning, and tool-use needs.
+- Strategic LLM Selection:

+  Choosing the right model for the specific task's complexity, reasoning, and tool-use needs.

-- Rigorous Testing and Evaluation: Continuously testing the agent's performance on realistic tasks to understand its capabilities and failure points.
+- Rigorous Testing and Evaluation:

+  Continuously testing the agent's performance on realistic tasks to understand its capabilities and failure points.

 ## Conclusion: A Powerful Pattern, Not Magic (Yet)

-AI agents, as they exist today, represent an incredibly useful design pattern for leveraging LLMs.
-They enable us to build applications that go far beyond simple Q&A, tackling complex, multi-step tasks that require interaction with external systems.
+AI agents, as they exist today, represent a useful design pattern for leveraging LLMs.
+They enable us to build applications that go beyond simple Q&A, tackling complex, multi-step tasks that require interaction with external systems.
 They are a testament to the power of LLMs combined with clever software engineering.

 However, they aren't magic.
 They are complex systems built on specific components: the LLM, the prompts, the tools, and the orchestration code.
-At the end of the day, much of it still comes down to making using LLM generated inputs to call deterministic code and managing the state of an ongoing conversation.
-Understanding this reality helps us build better, more reliable systems and set realistic expectations.
+At the end of the day, much of it still comes down to using LLM generated inputs to call deterministic code and managing the state of an ongoing conversation.